As an Amazon Associate, I earn from qualifying purchases.

 Freezer jam is a pure delight that everyone must experience at some point in their life.
 There is no cooking, no canning, and you don’t even have to cut any fruit!
 Just mash, stir and freeze.
 Boom!

-Yes, but my recipe already calls for significantly less sugar than the pectin company recommends.
-If you plan to lower the sugar even more, please note the consistency of the final product will be impacted.
+- Sugar – my recipe is already low in sugar compared to other raspberry freezer jam recipes.
+If you lower the sugar more, please note, the consistency of the final product will be impacted.

 How Long Does Freezer Jam Last?